-This Sample UCP Annual Notice below will assist local educational agencies (LEAs) in meeting the Title 5 requirement to annually notify in writing the LEA’s students, employees, parents or guardians of its students, the district advisory committee, school advisory committees, appropriate private school officials or representatives, and other interested parties of their own UCP complaint procedures.
+The Sample UCP Annual Notice below will assist local educational agencies (LEAs) in meeting the Title 5 requirement to annually notify in writing the LEA’s students, employees, parents or guardians of its students, the district advisory committee, school advisory committees, appropriate private school officials or representatives, and other interested parties of their own UCP complaint procedures.
 The Sample UCP Annual Notice includes required language from AB 9, ‘Seth’s Law’ and AB 1575, ‘Pupil Fees.’
-This is the notice that each LEA must disseminate annually to describe how it manages its own Uniform Complaints Procedures process according to 5 CCR Section 4622.
+This is the notice that each LEA must disseminate annually to describe how it manages its own Uniform Complaints Procedures process according to California Code of Regulations, Title 5 (5 CCR) Section 4622.
 Translations of this Sample UCP Annual Notice will be available at a later date.

 Uniform Complaint Procedures (UCP) Annual Notice

 [Add the Current School Year]